 The goal of this committee is to educate and keep our parishioners up to date on “life issues”; to respect life in all stages and to accomplish this through prayer and action.
-For more information, please contact: Sharon Ratcliff at 615-822-4709 or email@example.com
+For more information, please contact: Patty McGuire: email@example.com

 Room in the Inn

 This ministry provides overnight shelter and meals to Nashville’s homeless men who are transported to OLOL on Sunday evenings from November through March.
 You can serve as an innkeeper, weekend team-member, preparer of food or linen launderer.
-For more information, please contact: Jason Knight at 615-710-5204 or firstname.lastname@example.org
+For more information, visit our Room at the Inn page or contact: Jason Knight at 615-710-5204 or firstname.lastname@example.org

 Society of St. Vincent de Paul